- Military Basics

 More than one in four active-duty service members tell us they intend to join the reserves.
 If you’re considering joining after active duty, you’ll want to check out the following:

-Discharged service members, retired service members, their immediate families and surviving spouses can continue to take advantage of the extensive counseling and support services offered by Military OneSource – some for 365 days after transitioning out, some longer.
+Discharged service members, retired service members, their immediate families and surviving spouses can continue to take advantage of the extensive counseling and support services offered by Military OneSource — some for 365 days after transitioning out and some longer.

-For more services and programs for service members transitioning out of the military, see Transition Assistance Resources.
+For more services and programs for service members transitioning out of the military, see Transitioning & Retiring Resources.
 Military OneSource also offers a specialty consultation designed to support veterans transitioning to civilian life.
-Reach out to Military OneSource or call 800-342-9647 to learn more.
-OCONUS/International?
-View calling options.
+Reach out to Military OneSource to learn more.
+Call 800-342-9647, view international calling options or schedule a live chat.